azuryee/TEMM/README.md

 <!-- badges: end -->

-This is an R package to implement the Tensor Envelope Mixture Model (TEMM) for the paper “Tensor Envelope Mixture Model For Simultaneous Clustering and Multiway Dimension Reduction” by Deng and Zhang.
+This is an R package to implement the Tensor Envelope Mixture Model (TEMM) for paper “Tensor Envelope Mixture Model For Simultaneous Clustering and Multiway Dimension Reduction” by Deng and Zhang.

 Installation